universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

   }
 ```

 Here we are using the `@Post` decorator to handle the `POST` request to the `/todo-items` endpoint.
-We are expecting the request body to have a `content` property, which we will use to create the new todo item.
+We expect the request body to have a `content` property, which we will use to create the new todo item.

 ## Update Todo Item

-Lets add a new method to our `TodoItemsController` to update a todo item:
+Let's add a new method to our `TodoItemsController` to update a todo item:

 ```js
   @Put("/:id", { bodyParser: "json" })